IvanRodriCalleja/tailwind-typescript-plugin/README.md

 **Configuration options:**

 - `globalCss` (required): Path to your global CSS file that imports Tailwind CSS.
 This can be relative to your project root.

+- `allowedClasses` (optional): Array of custom class names that should be treated as valid alongside Tailwind classes.
+Useful for project-specific or third-party utility classes that aren't part of Tailwind.
+  - **Default**: `[]` (no custom classes allowed)
+  - **Example**:
+    ```json
+    {
+      "allowedClasses": ["custom-button", "app-header", "project-card"]
+    }
+    ```
+  - Classes in this list will be considered valid and won't trigger validation errors
+  - Works with all extraction patterns (literals, expressions, functions, arrays, etc.)
+  - Combines with Tailwind classes - both are validated independently

 - `variants` (optional): Configure which variant library extractors to enable.
 This is useful for performance optimization when you only use one library.
   - **Default behavior (no config)**: Both `tailwind-variants` and `class-variance-authority` are enabled